Vulnerability Information

 Persistently Exploited

-Appears each time Tenable observes that the vulnerability is being persistently exploited.
+Appears when Tenable observes that the vulnerability is being persistently exploited.

 CISA Known Exploits

-CISA Due-Date Indicates the date by which federal agencies must fix vulnerabilities on the CISA Known Exploited Vulnerabilities (KEV) list.
+CISA Due-Date When federal agencies must fix vulnerabilities on the CISA Known Exploited Vulnerabilities (KEV) list.

 Cyber Exposure Alert